-Chapter 18 - Form & Character Development Permit Guidelines, Townhouses & Infill
+Chart D Existing - Chapter 18 - Form and Character Development Permit Guidelines - Townhouses and Infill

-TOWNHOUSES & INFILL

-TOWNHOUSE OVERVIEW

-- Townhouse development in Kelowna is typically six or more units in large-scale developments with an internal circulation network. - Common design challenges include integrating with the existing and planned future neighbourhood context and positively contributing to the streetscape. - As a result, projects should create a strong relationship to the street and extend or connect with the existing and planned street and open space networks.

-GENERAL CHARACTERISTICS

-- 3 storeys

-- Shares side walls with neighbouring units

-- Individual unit entrance with ground-oriented access

-INFILL OVERVIEW

-- Ground-oriented infill typically consists of development on a single existing parcel that consists of 2-6 units and includes single detached housing, semi-detached housing, duplex housing, tri-plex, four-plex, five-plex, and six-plex housing. - Common design challenges include integrating with the existing and planned future neighbourhood context, protecting mature trees, and positively contributing to the streetscape. - Projects should create a strong relationship to the street and should be designed in context with the scale and massing of buildings in the neighbourhood.
+TOWNHOUSE COINIEILI 3.1 TOWNHOUSE GUIDELINES 3.2 INFILL 20 Townhouse development in Kelowna typically occurs in one of two scenarios: infill development within an existing neighbourhood or large-scaled developments with an internal circulation network.
+Common design challenges include integrating well with the existing and planned future context and positively contributing to the streetscape.
+As a result, projects should create a strong relationship to the street and extend or connect with the existing and planned street and open space networks.
+GENERAL CHARACTERISTICS 2 to 3 storeys Shares side walls with neighbouring units Individual unit entrance with ground-oriented access INFILL OVERVIEW Ground-oriented infill typically consists of development on a single existing parcel that consists of 2 or more units and includes forms from single detached, duplex housing, semi-detached housing, triplex, and four plex housing.
+Common design challenges include integrating well with the existing and planned future context, protecting mature trees, and positively contributing to the streetscape.
+Projects should create a strong relation ship to the street and should be designed in general context with the scale and massing of buildings in the neighbourhood.
+GENERAL CHARACTERISTICS 2 to 2 1/2 storeys Varied building forms, sometimes with two forms on a single site May share 1 or 2 walls with neighbouring units Individual unit entrance with ground-oriented access

-GENERAL CHARACTERISTICS

-- 2 to 3 storeys - Varied building forms, sometimes with two building forms on a single site - May share more than 2 walls with neighbouring units - Individual unit entrance with ground-oriented access